KDE/kdiff3/kdiff3/windows_installer/README_WIN.txt

 Note that there is NO WARRANTY for this program.

 Installation:
-- The installer was created by Sebastien Fricker (sebastien.fricker@web.de).
+- The installer was initially created by Sebastien Fricker (sebastien.fricker@web.de).
   It is based on the Nullsoft Scriptable Install System (http://nsis.sourceforge.net)

 - You can place the directory where you want it.
 But don't separate the file